blake1ward/portfolio/search-for-res.md

 4. Type the search criteria under the Search Field.

-    - Some Search Options do not give you the option to type; there are Search Options with preset Search Field options.
+    - There are Search Options with preset Search Field options.
 For example: the Search Option “Room Type."

     - There are specific and general search option criteria.
 For example, a search for Guest ID # could yield a more exact result than a search for Guest Last Name if the guest